Official Rules & Procedures

 All teams are required to have logos and uniforms.
 All franchise identities must be approved by the Commissioner.
 Team name changes and/or relocation proposals must be sent to the Commissioner.
 Not all name changes and/or relocation proposals will be accepted.
 Relocations will have to adhere to the existing geographical alignment that is in place.
 These proposals cannot be made until the off-season and only one team per city is allowed.

 The AFHL regular season begins in October and ends in March (typically 23 weeks/games).
 The AFHL Playoffs begin in March and end in April.
-The Commissioner’s office closes on or around April 15th and re-opens on or around June 1st each year.
-The AFHL Entry Draft begins in June.
+The Commissioner’s office closes shortly after the conclusion of the Stanley Cup Finals and re-opens in the middle of the offseason.
+The AFHL Entry Draft begins a month or two before the start of the regular season.

 Part 3: Rosters, Scoring, & Transactions